-As mentioned above, RPM focussed primarily on optimising operating costs and capital expenditure.
+RPM focussed primarily on optimising operating costs and capital expenditure.
 To this effect, they evaluated the opportunity to increase production rates from the open pit and underground block cave operations, as well as the opportunity to delay underground development until such time as production from the open pit had commenced.

 Accordingly, RPM reviewed the pit optimisation work conducted by Metminco post the conclusion of the NCL Study, as well as the underground production schedule developed by NCL.
-Based on the results of their Mine Production Study, RPM concluded that production rates of 75ktpd and 70ktpd are achievable for the open pit and underground block cave operations respectively, as does the opportunity exist to delay underground development until such time as production has commenced from a larger open pit operation ("Optimised L3\Model").
-Figure 5 shows a section through the Los Calatos Block Model, demonstrating the position of the open pit and the planned underground block cave stopes.
+Based on the results of their Mine Production Study, RPM concluded that production rates of 75ktpd and 70ktpd are achievable for the open pit and underground block cave operations respectively, and that the planned underground development could be delayed until such time as production has commenced from a larger open pit operation ("Optimised L3_Model").
+Figure 3 shows a section through the Los Calatos Block Model, demonstrating the position of the open pit and the planned underground block cave stopes.

-Furthermore, RPM adjusted prior operating and capital cost estimates to accommodate the increased production rates and resultant 'ore flow'.
+Furthermore, RPM adjusted prior operating and capital cost estimates to accommodate the increased production rates.